rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 ```

 ### Recursion is necessary
-We might be tempted to 'trim down' our `expand!` macro to just expanding it's
+We might be tempted to 'trim down' our `expand!` macro to just expanding its
 input, and not bothering with the recursive expansion:

 ```rust